fbpx

 Representation Matters!
 African American Books are a great way to start.

 The kids have labeled these areas libraries themselves, and will often rotate the books from room to room and act out going to the library daily.
-Imagine my surprise when I first witnessed a three year old taking the younger kids to the library.
+Imagine my surprise when I first witnessed a three-year-old taking the younger kids to the library.

 By sharing books with your young child, you are planting a precious memory that will last a lifetime for both parent and child.
-They in turn will continue the tradition with their own children and remember those special times.
-A world of experiences and ideas are waiting for you to introduce to them.
+They in turn will continue the tradition with their children and remember those special times.
+A world of experiences and ideas is waiting for you to introduce to them.

 African American Books for Children to Read!